 Why we exist

 African governments are underperforming, as Africa faces several structural challenges.
 This results in a civil service that tends to be bigger, older, and less qualified than anywhere else.
-Emerging Public Leaders (EPL) exists to solve this dilemma.
+Emerging Public Leaders (EPL) was founded to help solve this problem.

 Today's fellows.
 Tomorrow's leaders.

 EPL provides an array of benefits for aspiring public leaders.

 Employment – Fellows are guaranteed two years of salaried employment during the fellowship and support for ongoing career growth and development to ensure successful careers in civil service.

 Purpose – Fellows are placed in meaningful positions in enabling workplaces, and are encouraged to make contributions to the overall development of their country